ihmeuw/easylink/docs/source/user_guide/tutorials/getting_started.rst

    :width: 600

-That's all the valid pipelines currently available in the easylink `tests` directory!
-Next we will create some pipelines of our own to run by copying the `tests` pipelines and making some changes.
+That's all the valid pipelines currently available in the ``tests`` directory!
+Next we will create some pipelines of our own to run by copying the ``tests`` pipelines and making some changes.